daycry/cronjob/docs/index.md

-# CodeIgniter Task Scheduler Documentation
+# CodeIgniter Job Scheduler Documentation

-Welcome to the documentation for the CodeIgniter Task Scheduler.
+Welcome to the documentation for the CodeIgniter Job Scheduler.

 ## Sections